 Understand your UK driving licence codes

 When you receive your UK driving licence, you should make sure you know exactly what rules and restrictions are in place for the vehicle you drive.
 You can find this information on the reverse side of your licence.
 If you turn your card around, you’ll find a table of vehicles and codes.
 This will tell you what vehicles you are and aren’t allowed to drive.
 It will also contain additional conditions that you must follow when driving in the UK.
 Find out more in our guide to driving licence codes.
+If your personal details change, you can get your licence updated to reflect this.
+Here’s how to change the name and/or gender on your licence.

 Sort out your car insurance